PTSD and Anxiety-related disorders

 Contextual fear-related studies require moving the rodent from one context to another, introducing non-specific neuronal activation.

-See video below for more details:
+See the video below for more details: